AlgoMaster Logo

 What Is 1-D DP?

 In 1-D dynamic programming, we define an array dp where each entry dp[i] represents the answer to some subproblem involving the first i elements (or the element at index i).
 The value of dp[i] depends on one or more previous entries like dp[i-1], dp[i-2], and so on.
-That is what makes it "one-dimensional": there is a single index that grows linearly, and we fill the table from left to right.
+There is a single index that grows linearly, and we fill the table from left to right.

 How to Identify 1-D DP Problems